Handyfff/Factorio-Mod-Updater/README.md

 To download new mods here's an easy method below.
 It works independently of the updater and supports old verions of Factorio.

 # Downloading New Mods
-Simply use this tool [Factorio Mod Downloader](https://github.com/vaibhavvikas/factorio-mod-downloader)
+Simply use this tool [Factorio Mod Downloader](https://github.com/vaibhavvikas/factorio-mod-downloader) Make sure to follow the instructions for using it.

+If it worked without errors, then go to the Installation section below.

-If it doesn't work then use the method below.
+If it doesn't work then use this method.

 For your browser of choice (Chrome, Firefox etc.), search and install "Tampermonkey" extension.
 Then click this [Script](https://re146.dev/factorio/mods/free-factorio-mods-downloader-en.user.js) It should bring up the install menu for Tampermonkey.
 Install the script and allow necessary permissions.

 Now go to [Factorio Mods](https://mods.factorio.com/)

 Click on the mod of your choice and there should be a "Download from re146.dev" green button on the mod page.
 If you have a Factorio account logged in, make sure to log out otherwise the button wouldn't be functional.
 Clicking on that green button will take you to a webpage where you can download the latest or old versions of the mod.

+Check if any of these 3 sections are found on the mod's download page:
+Required dependencies: You must download these mods for the original mod to work.
+Optional dependencies: You can ignore these.
+Incompatible mods: These mods will not work with the mod you're trying to download, so never use them TOGETHER.

 # Installing the Mods
 After downloading the mods you like, you should have their .zip files.
 Use WinRAR, 7Zip or any other compression software to extract all those .zip files.
 There should be a separate folder for each .zip file after extraction.